 I am afraid my wife may take over my job soon.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser and also Executive Director of MoneyOwl, Singapore’s first bionic financial adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-Only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Sunday Times, Invest Section, on 24th February 2019.